sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 | Description      | Password for Solace Messaging in my AEM broker                                             |
 | Secure Parameter | *Password field in the Connect > Solace messaging section* |

-Take note of the secure parameter name as we will be using it in the integration flow when configuring the flow before deployment.
+Take note of the secure parameter name as you will be using it in the integration flow when configuring the flow before deployment.

 #### Import the Advanced Event Mesh adapter

 > Importing the Advanced Event Mesh adapter from the SAP Business Accelerator Hub to the tenant might not be always necessary, as the adapter might be already available in the tenant.
 For example, if you have already used the adapter in a different integration flow, then the adapter will be available in the tenant.
 Also, the first time you set up a Sender/Receiver to use the AdvancedEventMesh adapter, it will automatically get the adapter from the SAP Business Accelerator Hub and deploy it in the tenant.
-Not the case in this exercise as we are importing an existing integration flow and we aren't setting up the connections from scratch.
+Not the case in this exercise as you are importing an existing integration flow and you aren't setting up the connections from scratch.
 The steps below are provided for the case when the adapter is not available in the tenant.

 👉 Go to your SAP Integration Suite instance and navigate to `Discover` > `Integrations`, search for `Advanced Event Mesh` and select the Advanced Event Mesh adapter for SAP Integration Suite.